 We created the financial aid budget with the idea that the primary responsibility for paying law school costs rests with the student.
 The amount of aid you are eligible to receive depends on your family’s financial circumstances and resources.

-When you complete the Free Application for Federal Student Aid (FAFSA), the federal government uses the information you supply to assess your family’s financial situation and calculate an estimated family contribution (EFC) for you.
+When you complete the Free Application for Federal Student Aid (FAFSA), the federal government uses the information you supply to assess your family’s financial situation and calculate a Student Aid Index (SAI) for you.

-Your estimated family contribution (EFC) consists of the following:
+Your Student Aid Index (SAI) consists of the following:

 - Student Contribution: an estimate of what you might be able to contribute toward your law degree costs for the year based on your income and a percentage of your savings and other assets.

-- Once your EFC is determined, the amount of federal and need-based institutional aid you are eligible to receive is calculated using this equation:
+- Once your SAI is determined, the amount of federal and need-based institutional aid you are eligible to receive is calculated using this equation:

 - Other Financial Resources (private scholarships, etc.)